 Monica Awasthy is a Birds in Backyards Program Co-Manager at BirdLife Australia.
 She has a wide and varied background spanning urban ecology, citizen science, environmental education and community-based participatory approaches to conservation.
 Originally from Canada, Monica travelled and worked on a large variety of field projects with birds across Canada, USA, Australia, and Micronesia for universities, zoos, museums, and not-for-profit organisations, before completing a PhD in urban avian ecology in New Zealand.
 Since coming back to Australia, she has been involved in several Birds in Backyards projects and served on the committee of the BirdLife Southern Queensland branch.
 She is passionate about bringing birds and people together.

 Scholarships are available for presenters from developing countries and students without institutional support in the Asia-Pacific region.
 Scholarships will cover round trip airfare, transport to and from BNE airport, conference registration, accommodation and meals over the duration of the conference.
-Please not that visa costs won’t be covered.
+Please note that visa costs won’t be covered.
 More information on submitting scholarship applications to come soon!

 Key dates to remember

 December 1, 2018: Registration and Abstract Submissions OPEN

 February 28, 2019 (or until maximum capacity reached): Registation and Abstract Submissions CLOSE